apolline-diaz/queer-cinema-database/README.md

 3. Configure environment variables:

-   Create a `.env.local` file at the root of the project and add the required variables (example in `.env.example`).
+   Create a `.env.local` file at the root of the project and add the required variables.

 4. Run the project with Docker: